Visas and Work Permits 12 min

 • Permanent residents

 Remote is familiar with local labor laws and taxation laws in Portugal and can quickly confirm whether a visa or work permit is valid.
-In case they are not valid or not in place, Remote can help expedite obtaining a work permit and visa in Portugal.
+In case they aren't valid or not in place, Remote can help expedite obtaining a work permit and visa in Portugal.

 Get your Remote Relocation Guide